listendev/lstn/README.md

 ### Locally

-Wanna install `lstn` on your machine?

-See options below.
+To install `lstn` locally, see the options below:

 #### Binaries